OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_assets.md

 By accessing **_User Interface / Assets_** in the sidebar and selecting one from the list.

-You can edit the Description or upload a new Asset file.
+You can edit the Description or replace the uploaded Asset file.

 ## 3. Assets Usage

 Assets are available to be used on modeled Pages.
-Click here to see more.
+[Click here](omnia3_modeler_pages.md) to see more.